Unsure if your project requires IRB review?

 Defining Human Subjects Research

-To further help understand what is meant by Human Subjects Research under the regulations, it is helpful to begin by reviewing the definitions provided by the regulations provide.
+To understand what is meant by Human Subjects Research under the regulations, it is helpful to begin by reviewing the definitions provided by the regulations.
 After reviewing these definitions, if you are still unsure if your project falls under the regulations, please do not hesitate to contact the IRB Office.

 The federal regulations in 45 CFR 46.102, give the following definitions: